Closed Captions for Web Video - It's the Law

 - SMPTE Timed Text (SMPTE 2052): A new standard for captioning for both broadcast and the web, also for UltraViolet (DECE CFF format)

-- WebVTT: Another new standard for captioning and subtitling web videos
+- WebVTT: Another new standard for captioning and subtitling web videos, frequently used with HTML5 and Apple HLS streaming

-- MP4 Embedded Captions: Used for Akamai Video Streaming
+- H.264 SEI Embedded Captions: Used for Akamai and Wowza VOD streaming

 - DFXP (TTML): Used by many Flash players and providers such as Brightcove, Limelight, Flowplayer, JW Player, etc.